 Yup.
 Whatever that says, it sure is satisfying.

-Getsu Fūma Den (literally “Legend of the Lunar Wind Demon”) is a very interesting 1987 game by Konami for the Nintendo Famicom.
-As a side-scrolling action-adventure game with some first-person 3D elements, Getsu Fūma Den shares a lot of the same very ambitious design goals as two other Konami releases for the console that same year: Castlevania II: Simon’s Quest and The Goonies II.
-Each of these three games are flawed but still quite enjoyable attempts to take the action-platforming gameplay common in Famicom titles up to that time as a basis and then work in elements from the RPG and adventure game genres in the form of permanent character progression and large open worlds filled with mazes, puzzles, and inventory items to gather.
-Unlike Castlevania II and Goonies II, however, Getsu Fūma Den never saw release outside of Japan, probably due to its heavy use of cultural references that would have been lost on a Western audience.
+Getsu Fūma Den (“Legend of Getsu Fūma”) is a very interesting 1987 game by Konami for the Nintendo Famicom.
+As a side-scrolling action game with some first-person 3D maze and light RPG elements, Getsu Fūma Den shares a lot of the same very ambitious design goals as two other Konami releases for the console that same year: Castlevania II: Simon’s Quest and The Goonies II.
+Each of these three games are flawed, but still enjoyable attempts to take the action-platforming gameplay common in Famicom titles up to that time as a basis and then work in mechanics from the RPG and adventure game genres.
+Unlike Castlevania II and Goonies II, however, Getsu Fūma Den never saw release outside of Japan, probably due to its heavy use of imagery and cultural references that would have been lost on a Western audience.

-The world map is merely functional but the side-view action stages are where Getsu Fūma Den really shines.
+Though the world map is merely functional, the side-view action stages are where Getsu Fūma Den really shines.
 These look fantastic and feature a large selection of enemies and background tiles for a 1987 title.
 Fūma has a very floaty jump and an interesting way of attacking with his sword.
 He swings it in a sort of wide forward arc that can also hit enemies immediately above and below him.
-It took me a little while to realize why Fūma’s controls felt so familiar but then it hit me: He handles a lot like Leonardo from Konami’s very first Teenage Mutant Ninja Turtles game for the NES, just with a faster running speed.
+It took me a little while to realize why Fūma’s controls felt so familiar, but then it hit me: He handles a lot like Leonardo from Konami’s very first Teenage Mutant Ninja Turtles game for the NES, just with a faster running speed.
 It wouldn’t surprise me at all if some of Getsu Fūma Den’s staff later worked on TMNT.

 Getsu Fūma Den isn’t a particularly difficult game.
-The trickiest elements are honestly learning your way around the overhead map and navigating the dungeon mazes.
+The trickiest elements are by far are learning your way around the overhead map and navigating the dungeon mazes.
 Fūma can take a lot of hits before dying and continues are unlimited.
-Losing all your lives and continuing will cost you half of your accumulated money but this is no real hardship.
+Losing all your lives and continuing will cost you half of your accumulated money, but this is no real hardship.
 You’re practically drowning in cash in this game and most items for sale aren’t even that expensive.
-A couple of the later bosses can put up a decent struggle but once you find the devil top, you can spin them into oblivion easily enough.
-My first playthrough last night took me about 5-6 hours in total but none of that was spent stuck on difficult action bits.
+A couple of the later bosses can put up a decent struggle, but once you find the devil top, you can spin them into oblivion easily enough.
+My first playthrough last night took me about 5-6 hours in total, none of which was spent stuck on difficult action bits.
 There are passwords available to resume your game if you want to take a break.
 Just select the second option on the continue screen to receive one.
-These aren’t too long but they are in Japanese, so I would recommend taking a photo rather than trying to transcribe them by hand unless you’re familiar with the language.
+These aren’t too long, but they are in Japanese, so I would recommend taking a photo rather than trying to transcribe them by hand unless you’re familiar with the language.

 At least he went out with honor.